Tornadoes of 2017: March

-March 6–7
+March 6–7 (United States)

 Following the issuance of an enhanced risk for severe weather from the Storm Prediction Center; including a 10% hatched risk area for tornadoes, an outbreak of strong tornadoes impacted the Midwest and Ohio Valley for the second time in the matter of days.
 Most of the tornadoes occurred during the nighttime and early morning hours, and were embedded in a large quasi-linear convective system.
 This included an EF3 that impacted the southern part of Oak Grove, Missouri, damaging or destroying nearly 500 buildings and injuring 12 people.
 A high-end EF2 tornado damaged or destroyed multiple homes near Smithville and Lathrop in Missouri.
 In Iowa, the towns of Muscatine, Centerville, and Seymour all sustained significant damage from EF2 tornadoes.
 Another EF2 caused heavy damage in Parthenon, Arkansas.
-An EF1 that touched down near the town of Bricelyn, Minnesota was the earliest Minnesota tornado on record.
+An EF1 that touched down near the town of Bricelyn, Minnesota, was the earliest Minnesota tornado on record.
 A total of 63 tornadoes occurred as a result of this outbreak, and numerous reports of hail and damaging straight-line winds were received as well.
 No fatalities occurred, though 19 people were injured.